German occupation of Norway: Holocaust and deportation of Jews

+Anti-Semitic graffiti on shop windows in Oslo in 1941 roughly translating to: "The Jew parasite got us 9 April.
+Palestine calls for all Jews.
+We don't stand them any more in Norway!"

 At the beginning of the occupation, there were at least 2,173 Jews in Norway.
 At least 775 of these were arrested, detained, and/or deported.
 742 were killed in concentration camps, 23 died as a result of extrajudicial execution, murder, and suicide during the war; bringing the total of Jewish Norwegian dead to at least 765, comprising 230 complete households.
 In addition to the few who survived concentration camps, some also survived by fleeing the country, mostly to Sweden, but some also to the United Kingdom.

 Acceptance and collaboration

 Quisling (in front of the center) at a party event in Borre National Park is under a portal that promotes Germanske SS Norge in 1941.

 Of the Norwegians who supported the Nasjonal Samling party, relatively few were active collaborators.
 Most notorious among these was Henry Rinnan, the leader of the Sonderabteilung Lola (locally known as Rinnanbanden or "the Rinnan gang"), a group of informants who infiltrated the Norwegian resistance, hence managing to capture and murder many of its members.

 Other collaborators were Statspolitiet (STAPO), a police force that operated independently of the regular police.
-Statspolitiet was closely related to the Quisling regime and took also orders directly from the German Sicherheitspolizei.
+Statspolitiet was closely related to the Quisling regime and also took orders directly from the German Sicherheitspolizei.

 Hirden was a fascist paramilitary force with party members subordinate to the ruling party.
 Hirden had a broad mandate that included the use of violence.

 Furthermore, about 15,000 Norwegians volunteered for combat duty on the Nazi side; of the 6,000 sent into action as part of the Germanic SS, most were sent to the Eastern front.